gagkhan/JIF/README.md

 `conda env create -f environment.yml -n cpt`

+If you want to use a pre-existing environment then

+`conda env update --file environment.yml`

+to which you can additionally add `--prune` option to remove packages not found in `environment.yaml`

 ### Set environment variables

 Set `PYTHONPATH` to point the root of all the data